The post of Saint Mary’s Vicar is currently vacant.

 Paul enjoys bird watching, reading, walking and football.

-He is married to Gill (who also leads services and preached occasionally at Saint Mary’s) and they have two grown up children.
+He is married to Gill (who also leads services and preaches at Saint Mary’s) and they have two grown up children.

 Paul Arnold is Saint Mary’s Curate and is involved about once a month at 10.30am as well as afternoon and evening services.
 Paul was brought up in a Christian household and was a ‘good Christian boy’ until he hit teenage years and began to drift away from church in order to ‘have a good time.’

 Then he met his now wife, Liz, found out that she went to church, and started going again, and heard a voice say ‘Welcome home’.
 He turned around, but there was no-one there.
 He spent the next few years coming to terms with ‘how God could still love me despite all that I had done to wrong him.’